gustavodiasag/notebox/NOTES.md

 > Not all drivers and databases support the methods mentioned.
 PostgreSQL for example does not support the `LastInsertId()` command (check docs).

+# Prepared statement

+In database management systems, a prepared statement is a feature where ethe database pre-compiles SQL code and stores the results, separating it from data.

+Benefits:

+- **Efficiency**: they can be easily used repeatedly without re-compiling.

+- **Security**: by reducing SQL injection attacks.

 # Useful References

 - [semver](https://semver.org/)